ibericode/mailchimp-for-wordpress/readme.txt

 - Smarter scrolling after submitting form & reloading page.
 - Format output of `{subscriber_count}` tag.
 - You can now use `<img>` in your form messages.
-- Add MailChimp API error code to debug log lines.
+- Add Mailchimp API error code to debug log lines.
-- Add plugin name + version to User-Agent header for all MailChimp API requests.
+- Add plugin name + version to User-Agent header for all Mailchimp API requests.
 - Make sure value of MC_LANGUAGE field is limited to 2 characters.